bournechoi4353/EZ-Template-Example-Project/README.md

 The selector shows up on the brain screen.
 The first entry is the main match routine; most of the rest are tuning and diagnostic tools.
 The test autons sit in a loop so their results stay on screen — just stop the program when you're done reading.

-thanks claudecode for helping find bugs and comment specific parts of the code
+thanks claudecode in the development of the MCL, creation of the "drifting" pattern, figuring out how to use pneumatics, commenting, debugging, and etc...